microbotsio/CodeCell-MicroLink/README.md

 The MicroLink app connects to CodeCell over Bluetooth, allowing you to view live data and link controls to actions through this library.

-The MicroLink app is currently available as a beta release on the Google Play Store and will launch on iOS on May 31st.
-It's completely free to use and features a clean, ad-free interface.
+The MicroLink app is completely free to use and features a clean, ad-free interface.

 ## License